 In early April 1422, Bussone attacked the invading Swiss army with his mounted knights.
 The Swiss handily defeated them and continued on toward Bellinzona.
 But Bussone was a professional and wasn’t going to let the Swiss besmirch his so far untarnished reputation.
 He reorganized his army around defeating the halberd.
 He dismounted most of his knights and equipped them with pikes.
 Whether or not Bussone was influenced by the rediscovery of Ancient Greek and Roman texts that characterized the Renaissance in Italy by doing so is a subject for scholarly debate; the fact remains that Bussone’s new pikemen would not have been out of place among Alexander the Great’s sarrissa equipped phalanxes 1600 years before.

-Unable to mass their own crossbowmen, and slowly but surely ground down by the pikemen, the Swiss took massive casualties, and could do nothing except retreat or be annihilated.
-They were saved from total destruction only because a group of foragers appeared on the Milanese flank and Bussone mistook them for another Swiss formation.
+Unable to mass their own crossbowmen, and possessing no cavalry to counter the Milanese crossbowmen, the Swiss were slowly but surely ground down by the pikemen.
+The Swiss took massive casualties, and could do nothing except retreat or be annihilated.
+They were saved from total destruction due only to a group of foragers who appeared on the Milanese flank and Bussone mistook them for another Swiss formation.
 The Milanese reformed against the new “threat”, and the defeated Swiss escaped.

-The battle of Arbedo checked Swiss ambitions in Italy for decades.
-Also, they took notice of the reasons for their defeat.
+The Battle of Arbedo checked Swiss ambitions in Italy for decades.
+However, they also took notice of the reasons for their defeat.
 Thereafter the Swiss almost universally adopted the pike as the new weapon for their infantry, and the halberd as a weapon wielded by the officers and file leaders.